Bubbablack/Portfolio/Modeling_projects/Cross-validation-simple-linear-regression-predict-salary/README.md

 ### Data Cleaning
 ![](https://lh3.googleusercontent.com/U_m1L8UZIn9DIkaKEhAIav0KfSbVM_pTX7oezbaGzTE4fClXQN0ZlF7XnufqGeVSUs-RiYU7mt0GF7OYzV9ug5-1-uf35SGje5hFDWQwiVVXOXOyx5zanTjo53PTlQvRJbT7UDRNvw=w2400)

-Salary is the dependent variable we want to predict , which means all the other columns are potential independent variable .However for this project we are only interested in years worked as a feature.
+Salary is the dependent variable we want to predict ,all the other columns are potential independent variable however for this project we are only interested in years worked as a feature.

 ![](https://lh3.googleusercontent.com/wAuG_x4mxh9-85kYuwT94apLXsJhPJh_9xVuJJDcf51tV5kUORriY5zBwePJhIXiOP0VA_C0qnEhvkiTDfOEjDUnCt4qluYMBCDKI3u3tAltxkVqPuFf6nDNBPKiKuKiOVLMdaRpvA=w2400)

-There is one missing value under the salary column

-The missing values are replaced with the mean of all the values in that column.
+There is one missing value under the salary column, therefore, the missing values are replaced with the mean of all the values in that column.

-We use the mean becuase salary has continues numerical values .Ideally we don't want to lose any information that can help us analyze or create a better a model, and so if the particular feature like salary is numerical and continueos, we can replace with the mean becuase, no matter how many times we add the mean it still gets conserved,it doesn't change, for none numeric and/or discrete features however we would have to drop the values or replace them with a placeholder.

 ![](https://lh3.googleusercontent.com/XIodawGKJG5gO01l3dP4F9Pv0MG2TAmXzchigPmDlT5RrAQUmarU2ojNpVCjzTykxusBTmiFGSz8c9GT0ZxPK9mKecnu1jCHNCxRtYa6xZYD03Vj5UvpNpRIKxVAgQRzIXnqQ61ryQ=w2400)

-There are two extreme values in the salary column.

-The extreme values are removed, because extreme values are unlikely observations in a dataset,if not removed extreme values may cause overfitting, as they do not represent what is typical for that data set.Extreme values tend to streach the mean to one direction , whereby the mean then no longer represents the distribution of the majaority of the data point which in turn makes the model poorly when given new data.
+There are two extreme values in the salary column.The extreme values are removed, because extreme values are unlikely observations in a dataset,if not removed extreme values may cause overfitting, as they do not represent what is typical for that data set.

 ### Exploritory Data Analysis